-Communication Skills This doesn't mean you have to be a brilliant orator or writer.
-It does mean you have to express yourself well, whether it's writing a coherent memo, persuading others with a presentation or just being able to calmly explain to a team member what you need.
+This doesn't mean you have to be a brilliant orator or writer.
+It does mean you have to express yourself well, whether it's writing a coherent memo, persuading others with a presentation or just calmly explaining to a team member what you need.

-Teamwork and Collaboration Employers want employees who play well with others -- who can effectively work as part of a team.
-"That means sometimes being a leader, sometimes being a good follower, monitoring the progress, meeting deadlines and working with others across the organization to achieve a common goal," says Lynne Sarikas, the MBA Career Center Director at Northeastern University.
+Employers want employees who play well with others and can effectively work as part of a team.
+"That means sometimes being a leader, sometimes being a good follower, monitoring the progress, meeting deadlines and working with others across the organization to achieve a common goal," said Lynne Sarikas, the MBA Career Center director at Northeastern University.

 Related: To apply for jobs that match your skills, visit the Military Skills Translator.

-Adaptability This is especially important for more-seasoned professionals to demonstrate, to counter the (often erroneous) opinion that older workers are too set in their ways.
-"To succeed in most organizations, you need to have a passion for learning and the ability to continue to grow and stretch your skills to adapt to the changing needs of the organization," Sarikas says.
+This is especially important for more seasoned professionals to demonstrate, to counter the (often erroneous) opinion that older workers are too set in their ways.
+"To succeed in most organizations, you need to have a passion for learning and the ability to continue to grow and stretch your skills to adapt to the changing needs of the organization," Sarikas said.
 "On your resume, on your cover letter and in your interview, explain the ways you've continued to learn and grow throughout your career."

 Related: Does your resume pass the 6-second test?
 Get a FREE assessment.

-Critical Observation It's not enough to be able to collect data and manipulate it.
+It's not enough to collect data and manipulate it.
 You must also be able to analyze and interpret it.
 What story does the data tell?
 What questions are raised?
 Are there different ways to interpret the data?
-"Instead of handing your boss a spreadsheet, give them a business summary and highlight the key areas for attention, and suggest possible next steps," Sarikas advises.
+"Instead of handing your boss a spreadsheet, give them a business summary and highlight the key areas for attention, and suggest possible next steps," Sarikas advised.

-Conflict Resolution The ability to persuade, negotiate and resolve conflicts is crucial if you plan to move up.
-"You need to have the skill to develop mutually beneficial relationships in the organization so you can influence and persuade people," Sarikas says.
+The ability to persuade, negotiate and resolve conflicts is crucial if you plan to move up.
+"You need to have the skill to develop mutually beneficial relationships in the organization so you can influence and persuade people," Sarikas said.
 "You need to be able to negotiate win-win solutions to serve the best interests of the company and the individuals involved."